launchdarkly/ld-relay-helm/README.md

 Check out our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for the relay proxy](https://docs.launchdarkly.com/home/relay-proxy).

-## Testing

-The unit tests start with a base set of comparison files referred to as "golden files".
-These should represent an identical match to the installed chart if only the default values are used.
-Starting from this base point allows us to force additional unit tests only on the properties we expect to change.

-Golden files can be updated by running `make update-golden-files`.
-Unit tests are run with `make test`.

-> **NOTE** The testing structure drew heavy inspiration from [this blog post](https://camunda.com/blog/2022/03/test/).

 ## Contributing

 We encourage pull requests and other contributions from the community.
+Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this repository.

 ## About LaunchDarkly